child safe policy

 IGN&GPS personnel and the following people require a current WWCC, or equivalent:

-Once engaged, personnel must review and acknowledge their understanding of this policy, which is reinforced throughout induction, orientation and ongoing training and professional development.
-Personnel can complete the suite of 11 Child Safe e-learning modules developed by the Australian Human Rights Commission to increase their knowledge and understanding of implementing the National Principles.
+Once engaged, all current and new personnel (volunteers and paid employees) must review and acknowledge their understanding of this policy, which is reinforced throughout induction, orientation and ongoing training and professional development.
+The Child Safety Officer must and other personnel can complete the suite of 11 Child Safe e-learning modules to assure their knowledge and understanding of implementing the National Principles, but at a minimum all must complete:

-Each module takes approximately 20 minutes and is available free of charge from the Child Safe Organisations e-learning portal
+Child Safeguarding & Sport Induction Certificate of Completion/s MUST be provided to your GM/CEO/HR/MPIO department and filed.
+Each module takes approximately 20 minutes and is available free of charge from the Child Safe Organisations e-learning portal.

 IGN&GPS requires that affiliates/partners ensure all personnel (directors/committee members, staff/volunteers, spectators, coaches/instructors and officials) likely to have contact with young athletes (and other children or young people) have a current WWCC, which needs to be sighted/signed off annually by PGA Member Graeme Trew as part of the affiliation/partnership process.
 Any costs associated with gaining a valid WWCC will be dealt with in a manner determined by that affiliate/partner.
 Affiliates/partners that do not comply with their legal obligations will be found to have not complied with affiliation/partner requirements and will be disaffiliated.